buildpacks/rfcs/text/0000-api-version-compat.md

 # Summary
 [summary]: #summary

-In order enable smoother migrations and upgrades this RFC proposes the following changes to the API version compatibility rules:
+To enable smoother migrations and upgrades this RFC proposes the following changes to the API version compatibility rules:

 1. When the lifecycle increments an API versions in the `0.x` version line, this shall interpreted as non-breaking
 1. The spec may make certain types of "breaking" changes in a `0.x` API version, so long as those changes do not preclude simultaneous lifecycle support for the previous minor or require collaborating buildpacks to implement the same API version.
-1. When the lifecycle implments a new `0.x` API minor version, it will treat the usage of features removed between minor spec versions as a deprecated.
+1. When the lifecycle implments a new `0.x` API minor version, it will treat the usage of features removed between minor spec versions as deprecated.

 # Motivation
 [motivation]: #motivation